Table of Contents

 So there you have it!
 Most garage door springs last between 5 and 15 years.
 But remember, no matter how well you maintain your spring assemblies, they will eventually wear out and need to be replaced.

-If your garage door spring breaks, it’s best to call a professional for help!
+If you have a broken garage door spring, it’s best to call a professional for help!